doars/doars/packages/doars/README.md

   // The method to execute in order to create the context.
   create: (component, attribute) => {
     return {
-      // The value to make available under the context's name.
+      // Set the value to make available under the context's name.
       value: attribute.getElement(),
     }
   },